Timon-Schneider/eml-extractorNG/README.md

 * Find .eml files (recursively or not) in a selected folder;
 * Select individuals .eml files to extraction;
 * Save all attachments in a single main folder;
-* Organize the attachments by email subject subfolder.
+* Organize the attachments by email subject subfolder;
+* Filter attachments by file extension (e.g., extract only PDF files).

 ## Requirements